Data-Integrity-Group/Wip/README.md

 - dataEntry review with Sonny
   - entriesTn ??
+- use AiBots to direct refinements
+  - Grimoire seems to work well- now that I have subscribes for more resources
 - test the use of the Preamble on a GistH page
 - ...